Psychotherapy

 ~ Professional boundaries inside and outside of sessions.

-My professional license can be verified through the State of Michigan website at:
+My professional license can be verified through the State of Michigan website using either of the following links:

 https://www.michigan.gov/lara/i-need-to/find-or-verify-a-licensed-professional-or-business

 Note: In the State of Michigan, a Limited Licensed Psychologist (such as myself) may practice under the supervision of a Licensed Psychologist.
-Limited Licensed Psychologists have earned a master's degree, whereas Licensed Psychologists have completed a doctoral degree (ex: Doctor of Philosophy, PhD).
+Limited Licensed Psychologists have earned a master's degree (ex: MA), whereas Licensed Psychologists have completed a doctoral degree (ex: Doctor of Philosophy, PhD).

-For a mental health crisis or emergency, please call 911 or go to the nearest emergency room.
+For a mental health emergency, please call 911 or go to the nearest emergency room.

 Additional crisis support is available through: 988 Suicide & Crisis Lifeline (call/text 988 or visit 988lifeline.org to chat).